JoseAntonion/JoseAntonion/README.md

 !Android Development Banner

 ## About Me
 I'm a passionate native Android developer stepping into the freelance world.
-With a rich background in developing apps focused on identity, wellbeing, e-commerce, and electronic signatures, I bring a diverse skill set to the table.
+With experience developing apps focused on identity, wellbeing, e-commerce, and electronic signatures, I bring a diverse skill set to the table.

 ## Skills
 - **Languages:** JAVA, KOTLIN